Privacy policy

 Stripe

 We use Stripe to process payments.
 When you make a payment, Stripe collects and processes your payment card details directly.
 We do not receive or store your full card details.
 Stripe acts as an independent data controller for the payment data it collects under its own privacy policy.
+Stripe processes data in the UK, the EU, and the United States; see section 7 for the safeguards that apply.

 Plausible